To main heading

 The real important elements are the colouring, placement of text and what words are used, along with any logo that people may be used to.
 The magic permutation of these may take several iterations to get to a point where you are satisfied with them.
 However, know that beauty and balance are in the eye of the beholder, so get others, whom you trust to tell you the truth, to tell you about their reactions.

 Regarding colour, care must be taken to not clash with the heading colours of the subsite theme.
-In general, unless the colours are very compatible, don't use the Dark or Headings options for the Background for both the banner and the theme.
+In general, unless the colours are very compatible, do not use the Dark or Headings options for the Background for both the banner and the theme.
 Perhaps get an opinion from someone with good colour-matching sense before committing to such combinations.

 In general, using the same colours for the banner across the whole site is best, especially if they are long associated with the brand.
 However, if wanting to differentiate subsites, using a different Accent may work without losing the feel of the branding.
 Check in with those familiar with the brand to see if brand identity is still maintained.